rickhull/dotcfg/README.md

 Details
 -------
+### Symbols and Strings

+When JSON consumes symbols, it emits strings.
+So if you want to use JSON, use strings rather than symbols for your config items.

-The Simplest Thing That Could Possibly Work
+### The Simplest Thing That Could Possibly Work
 ```ruby
 PROCS = {
   json: {